alfredapp/gallery-edits/workflows/floatingpoint/spel/readme.md

 ![Showing last step](images/done.png)

-Language can be set:
+Language can also be set:

-* In the workflow configuration.
+* In the Workflow’s Configuration.
 * By holding <kbd>⌘</kbd> (command) when invoking.
 * At the bottom of the word list.